readium/swift-toolkit/docs/Guides/Navigator/Navigator.md

 ### Displaying the number of positions

+> [!NOTE]
-:warning: Readium does not have the concept of pages, as they are not useful when dealing with reflowable publications across different screen sizes.
+> Readium does not have the concept of pages, as they are not useful when dealing with reflowable publications across different screen sizes.
 Instead, we use [**positions**](https://readium.org/architecture/models/locators/positions/) which remain stable even when the user changes the font size or device.

 Not all Navigators provide positions, but most `VisualNavigator` implementations do.
 Verify if `publication.positions` is not empty to determine if it is supported.